SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 Please follow this guideline to decide, which feature flag you should use (if any):

 1. If possible, try to avoid using feature flags
-   - Implement feature as a separate module, that could be imported optionally by customer
+   - Implement feature as a separate module, that could be imported optionally by a customer
-   - If your functionality already has separate config, check if what will be more convenient:
+   - If your functionality already has separate config, check what will be more convenient:
-       - creating new option in module configuration (for general features, where there is an actual value in making them toggleable)
+       - creating new option in module configuration (for general features, where there is an actual value in making them toggleable)?
-       - using feature flag (especially, when the only reason for a flag is the backward compatibility)
+       - using feature flag (especially, when the only reason for a flag is the backward compatibility)?
 2. If possible, try to avoid creating explicit feature flag
-    - Try to enable features for specific feature levels, i.e. major releases
+    - Try to enable features for specific feature levels, i.e. for minor releases
-3. If you want to create the explicit feature flag make sure it's justified, for example: feature is important enough to be explicitly disabled or enabled.
+3. If you want to create the explicit feature flag make sure it's justified, e.g.: feature is important enough to be explicitly disabled or enabled.

 ### Detecting feature level